-- Collaboration for Evidence based Health in Africa
+Collaboration for Evidence-based Healthcare and Public Health in Africa (CEBHA+)

 Students 4 Best Evidence (S4BE) is a growing network of students from around the world, from school age to university, who are interested in learning more about evidence-based healthcare.
 Students 4 Best Evidence is in collaboration with series of organisations to help get evidence-based healthcare into student education.